inz/step-buildpack/README.md

 This step will mimic the Heroku/Cloud Foundry buildpack compilation process.

+To mostly replicate the Heroku build process, use `heroku/cedar:14` as base box for your build.

 ## Options

 * `platform`: (optional, default: `heroku`) The target build platform.
 Supported values: `heroku`, `cloudfoundry`